parijatmishra/tf-eks-demo/README.md

 **Note**: the `default_tags` variable has a line like this:

 ```
-  "kubernetes.io/cluster/EksClusterTf" = "shared"
+  "kubernetes.io/cluster/TfEksDemo" = "shared"
 ```

-Here, `EksClusterTf` is the name of the cluster we will launch (below).
+Here, `TfEksDemo` is the name of the cluster we will launch (below).
 The VPC can be used for more than one cluster.
 If you launch more clusters in this VPC, you should *first* edit the `default_tags` variable and add a similar line for the new cluster.
 If you don't, EKS may not be able to launch public load